Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 An afternoon snack in Battery Park| © JJBers

-If your stay in New York coincides with good weather, a great plan to do in Battery Park on a sunny day is to have a small picnic surrounded by trees, gardens and flowers.
+If your stay in New York coincides with good weather, a great plan to do if you book a tour of Battery Park, taking advantage of a sunny day, is to have a small picnic surrounded by trees, gardens and flowers.

-If you love picnics and you are looking for a good place to sit down and have a picnic and connect with the relaxed atmosphere of the park, I recommend you to go to the marina area where you will find an area with picnic tables overlooking the Hudson River.
+If you love picnics and you are looking for a good place to sit down and have a quiet lunch connecting with the relaxed atmosphere of the park, I recommend you to go towards the marina area because there you will find an area with picnic areas overlooking the Hudson River.

-Some stores near Battery Park where you can buy some snacks and take a picnic are:
+Some stores near Battery Park where you can buy some snacks to take to the picnic are:

 • City Acres Market (70 Pine Street)